 Now that you know all the secrets of making great cream puffs, try our recipe for Bunny Cream Puffs.
 This fun, spring recipe idea takes cream puffs to a new creative level!
-See our “bunny herd” on the home page and have fun decorating them with your kids.
+Have fun decorating them with your kids.
 Many types of fillings and candy will work as decorations.

 After conquering cream puffs, it is easy to experiment with different fillings.
-Over the holidays I filled them with ice cream, drizzled with chocolate sauce and garnished with crushed peppermint candy.
-My guests never realized how simple this elegant looking dessert was to prepare.
-Just vary the flavor of ice cream and chose a different garnish dependent on the season.
+Try filling them with ice cream, then drizzle with chocolate sauce and garnish with crushed peppermint candy.
+This elegant looking dessert was very simple to prepare.
+Just vary the flavor of ice cream and choose a different garnish for different seasons.
 Think of making cream puffs the next time you need an easy dessert idea.